 Here at Voices of Singapore, Gerald is the company’s Business Development Manager.
 His responsibilities include overseeing the development and growth of the company’s programmes and projects such as the VOS Corporate programme, VOS Community programmes as well as the World Alliance of Children’s Choirs.
 In addition to that, he is also responsible for managing relationships with VOS’s external stakeholders which include patrons, donors, industry partners and clients.

-Dione is the Programmes Executive at VOS.
+Dione is the Manager of Choral Programmes at VOS.
 Having graduated with an Arts Management Diploma and Degree from the Nanyang Academy of Fine Arts (NAFA), Dione has a fervent passion for the arts with engagements in volunteer activities at multiple local arts organisations.
 She has had experience in programming, planning and the execution of events as well as article content curation through an internship with the Singapore Symphony Group, Community Outreach Department.

 Dione has a strong love for singing and has been a part of several choirs for over a decade, including the CHIJ Secondary (Toa Payoh) Alumni Choir, which clinched the Gold award in the 5th Singapore International Choral Festival in 2018.